Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 ### DLT Delta Live Tables

-#### Events Logs
+**Events Logs

 DLT uses event logs to stroe much of the important information used to manage, report and understand what´s happening during pipeline execution.

 `event log`: is managed as a Delta Lake table with some of the more imoprtan fiesld stored as nested Json data.

-#### Tables, Live Tables and Stream Live Tables, what are the difference ?
+**Tables, Live Tables and Stream Live Tables, what are the difference ?

 `Tables`: Made for data processing in batch mode

-`Stream Table`: continuously ingest and update data from streaming sources, presenting a real-time view of data as it's being received.
+`Stream Table`: continuously ingest and update data FROM streaming sources, presenting a real-time view of data as it's being received.

 `Live Tables`: Reflects the results of the query that defines it, including when the query defining the table or view is updated,